(III) A factory whistle emits sound of frequency 770 Hz. The wind... | Channels for Pearson+

 Textbook QuestionTextbook Question

 (III) A factory whistle emits sound of frequency 770 Hz.
 The wind velocity is 15.0 m/s from the north (heading south).
-What frequency is heard by a cyclist heading
+What frequency will observers hear who are located, at rest,

 Verified Solution